git-meaux/button-basher/README.md

 ## continuation

-The way it's set up, is so that I can add more games in the future.
+The way it's set up, is so that I can add more games in the future, and add complexity to user input

 [Demo link](https://dreamy-lokum-8b4288.netlify.app/)